Cecilia831/Cecilia831/README.md

 - 🌱 I’m currently learning **to be a product manager**

-- 👯 I’m looking to collaborate on **Research work of IoT, networks, health**
+- 👯 I’m looking to collaborate on **Research work of IoT, networks, mobile health**

 - 🤝 I’m looking for help with **how to do test**